-If you are someone who has a key interest in IP addresses and wants to know everything about 10.1.1.1, then you are in the right place.
-It is an intriguing looking IP address.
+If you have a crucial interest in IP addresses and want to know everything about 10.1.1.1, then you are in the right place.
+It is an intriguing-looking IP address.
+The 10.1.1.1 belongs to the much-renowned category of Private IP addresses.
+Do you know what Private IP addresses are?

 Now, let us discuss our main topic in detail.